-- The proposed supervisor who is studying for a PhD is to be a second supervisor in a team of three supervisors and this is new area of research at UCLan and their subject research expertise is not available from another source. - 2.
+- The proposed supervisor who is studying for a PhD is to be a second supervisor in a team of three supervisors and this is new area of research at UCLan and their subject research expertise is not available from another source - 2.
 Mitigating circumstances may exist, where a joint publication has a large author list and where the external examiner and supervisor have not collaborated directly. - 3.
 Mitigating circumstances may exist, where researchers are linked through a joint grant but the grant is held by a large consortium of relatively independent researchers. - 4.
 The submission of the thesis will definitely be outside the time limitation for an external examiner who would otherwise be classed as too frequently appointed. - 5.
 The proposed examiner has recently finished a term as an external examiner for a taught course but is to be one of two external examiners. - 6.
 The proposed examiner is an ex-student of one of the supervisors but has not worked with collaborated or had any professional relationship for over ten years. - 7.
-The proposed advisor will only have a short period where their input is required and the expertise is not available from another source. - 8.
+The proposed advisor will only have a short period where their input is required and the expertise is not available from another source - 8.
 The relationship relating to the conflict of interest is between the referee and advisor. - 9.
 The family relationship is one of a distant relative outside the immediate (see Appendix 2) and close family relationships (see Appendix 2) and there is no social or other form of relationship. - 10.
-The Internal Examiner was also the Transfer Referee but the School has provided a compelling case with the Exam Arrangements for why the nominee should be appointed in that no appropriate alternatives are available within the University and no other conflict of interests exist.
+The Internal Examiner was also the Transfer Referee but the School has provided a compelling case with the Exam Arrangements for why the nominee should be appointed in that no appropriate alternatives are available within the University and no other conflict of interests exist. - 11.
+The School is unable to find and nominate an Internal Examiner with sufficient and appropriate subject expertise for the thesis being examined.